vlad9719/NodeJsLab02/README.md

 }
 ```

-The expected response is as follows:
+The expected response looks like this:
 ```
 {
     {